Dominican Order: Foundation

 The Dominican Order was established during the Middle Ages at a time when men of God were no longer expected to stay behind the walls of a cloister.
 Instead, they travelled among the people, taking as their examples the apostles of the primitive Church.
-Out of this ideal emerged two orders of mendicant friars – one, the Friars Minor, led by Francis of Assisi; the other, the Friars Preachers, led by Dominic de Guzmán.
+Out of this ideal emerged two orders of mendicant friars - one, the Friars Minor, led by Francis of Assisi; the other, the Friars Preachers, led by Dominic de Guzmán.
 Like his contemporary, Francis, Dominic saw the need for a new type of organization, and the quick growth of the Dominicans and Franciscans during their first century of existence confirms that conditions were favorable for the growth of the orders of mendicant friars.
 The Dominicans and other mendicant orders may have been an adaptation to the rise of the profit economy in medieval Europe.

 Dominic sought to establish a new kind of order, one that would bring the dedication and systematic education of the older monastic orders like the Benedictines to bear on the religious problems of the burgeoning population of cities, but with more organizational flexibility than either monastic orders or the secular clergy.
-The Order of Preachers was founded in response to a perceived need for informed preaching.
-Dominic's new order was to be trained to preach in the vernacular languages.
+In 1216, Pope Honorius III gave permission for the establishment of the Order of Preachers, in support of Dominic's preaching against heresies.
+The new order was to be trained to preach in the vernacular languages in order to more effectively combat heresies that were spread via preaching in local languages such as Catharism.

 Dominic inspired his followers with loyalty to learning and virtue, a deep recognition of the spiritual power of worldly deprivation and the religious state, and a highly developed governmental structure.
 At the same time, Dominic inspired the members of his order to develop a "mixed" spirituality.
 They were both active in preaching, and contemplative in study, prayer and meditation.
 The brethren of the Dominican Order were urbane and learned, as well as contemplative and mystical in their spirituality.
 While these traits affected the women of the order, the nuns especially absorbed the latter characteristics and made those characteristics their own.
 In England, the Dominican nuns blended these elements with the defining characteristics of English Dominican spirituality and created a spirituality and collective personality that set them apart.